Steve Soto: Joyride (1989–1994)

 Following the 1989 breakup of Adolescents, Soto went on to form the band Joyride with former Adolescent drummer Sandy Hanson.
 They released two albums, Johnny Bravo (1992) and Another Month of Mondays (1994), both on Dr. Dream records.

 Manic Hispanic (1992–2017)

 Manic Hispanic was formed in 1992 with Mike "Gabby" Gaborno and other members of the Cadillac Tramps and the Grabbers.
-The band has released four records on BYO Records, The Menudo Incident(1994), The Recline of Mexican Civilization (1998), Mijo goes to Jr. College (2002) and Grupo Sexo (2005).
+The band has released five records on BYO Records, The Menudo Incident(1994), The Recline of Mexican Civilization (1998), Mijo goes to Jr. College (2002) Grupo Sexo (2005), and Back in Brown(posthumously, 2021).

 22 Jacks (1995–2018)

 In 1995 Soto started the punk rock supergroup 22 Jacks consisting of members of Wax, The Breeders, and Royal Crown Revue.
 The band toured extensively and released three records, Uncle Bob(1997), Overserved (1999) and Going North (2001) on the SideOneDummy label.

 Steve Soto and the Twisted Hearts (2008–2018)

 Soto fronted the band Steve Soto and the Twisted Hearts with James Achor, Mike Duffy, Veikko Lepisto, and Mike Bolger and performed solo as a singer/songwriter.
 Soto released two records with the Twisted Hearts; An Exercise In Blue (2008) and West Coast Bound (2009).